There are lots of places to park in Masterton, these spots are a mixture of free, metered and restricted on street parking depending on the location.

-- Do not stop or park on broken yellow lines, bus stops, taxi stands or other restricted parking areas.
+- Don’t stop or park on broken yellow lines, bus stops, taxi stands or other restricted parking areas.

-- Do not park in goods service vehicle loading zones if you are in a private vehicle – only to load or unload.
+- Don’t park in loading zones if you are in a private vehicle – only to load or unload.

-- Remember to read all signs carefully when parking at events; special restrictions may apply.
+- Read the signs carefully when parking at events; special restrictions may apply.

-Infringement fees need to be paid within 28 days from the date the infringement was issued.
-You can pay the amount due by:
+Infringement fees need to be paid within 28 days from when the infringement was issued.
+You can:

-- Pay online via credit card or internet banking (Include the ticket number as reference)
+Pay online (Include the ticket number as reference)

-- Cash, cheque or eftpos at Masterton District Council office 161 Queen St, Masterton
+Pay by cash, cheque or eftpos at 161 Queen Street

 Masterton District Council